Ideal for Summer Season

 Spend the rest of your day on the waves with your jet skis or enjoy some quiet time on the decking with some Spanish cuisine and locally produced wine.

 - Day 4

-As a municipality of Majorca, Andratx is nestled in to the south eastern corner of the main island and features some of the most staggering scenery that Majorca has to offer.
+As a municipality of Mallorca, Andratx is nestled into the southeastern corner of the main island and features some of the most staggering scenery that the island has to offer.
 With the main towns built into valleys, there are some close knit communities to see which give you a true insight into the way the Spanish live on the islands.